 To run the tool, go to:

-In the first dialog, select one or several nucleotide databases, for example downloaded with the Download Microbial Reference Database tool (figure 20.9).
+In the first dialog, select one or several nucleotide databases, for example downloaded with the Download Custom Microbial Reference Database tool or the prokaryotic databases from the Download Curated Microbial Reference Database tool (figure 17.8).
 Note that sequences with identical Assembly ID annotations are treated as the same reference, see Using the Assembly ID annotation.